Our Classification Methodology

 Why Classification Methodology Matters

 Poor classification can affect prospect targeting, reporting accuracy, underwriting review, government registration, compliance workflows, analytics, and downstream data quality.
-A business may appear to fit one industry based on its marketing language, but its primary economic activity may align better with a different NAICS or SIC code.
+A business may appear to fit one industry based on its marketing language, while its primary economic activity may align better with a different NAICS or SIC code.

 Classification Workflow Diagram